kenhding/MODINSdoc/docs/source/userInfo.rst

 Server Access
 ----
 Here are the addess to both servers.
+If you enter 3 times incorrect password, your account will be blocked for 5 mins in Server 2.

 Server1: